digvijay1129/AIVOA-AI-Complaint-System/README.md

 # 🧠 AIVOA – AI-Powered Pharmaceutical Complaint Management System

-An AI-powered Pharmaceutical Complaint Management System that automates complaint extraction, quality assessment, and complaint management using **React, FastAPI, MySQL, and Groq LLM**.
+An AI-powered Pharmaceutical Complaint Management System that automates complaint extraction, AI-based quality assessment, intelligent complaint updates, and complaint management using **React, FastAPI, LangGraph, Groq LLM, and MySQL**.

 ---

 # 📖 Project Overview

-AIVOA (AI Voice of Assurance) is designed to simplify pharmaceutical complaint management by leveraging Artificial Intelligence.
-Users can upload complaint PDFs or manually enter complaint details, and the system automatically extracts structured information, generates AI-based quality assessments, and stores complaints in a MySQL database.
+AIVOA (AI Voice of Assurance) is an intelligent Pharmaceutical Complaint Management System designed to simplify and automate the complaint handling process.

-The application also includes an AI Chat Assistant that can answer complaint-related questions and update complaint fields using natural language.
+Users can upload pharmaceutical complaint PDFs or manually enter complaint text.
+The system uses AI to extract structured complaint information, generate quality assessments, answer complaint-related questions, and intelligently update complaint fields using natural language.

+The project integrates **LangGraph** to orchestrate AI workflows, making the application modular, scalable, and easier to extend with future AI capabilities.

 ---